-In principle, a reserve is being set up for each individual claim reported in the claims department, taking into account the prudence principle.
+In principle, a reserve is being set up for each individual claim reported in the claims department, considering the prudence principle.
 The created reserve intends to cover the expected claims including all settlement payment.

-Based on the reported amount of policyholders, the amount of the reserve results from the combination of
+Based on the reported number of policyholders, the amount of the reserve results from the combination of